stevedonovan/lglob/README.md

 The whitelist may contain any number of these definitions, in plain Lua style (functions may be defined on the top level as well)

+If the special file `global.whitelist` exists in the same directory as lglob invocation, then this is pulled in with an implicit `-w`.

 When dealing with a custom Lua environment, not all of the usual globals may be available.
 There are two ways to handle this.
 The `-wx` flag works in a similar way to `-w`, but provides an _exclusive_ whitelist that overrides the existing one.
 Or you can define